 Furthermore, the Manager will not invest in the securities of any company which it deems to be engaged principally in the production of tobacco products or in the securities of any company deriving more than 10% of its revenue from the distribution of tobacco products.
 The Manager will also not invest in the securities of any company that is involved in thermal coal mining development, in the securities of any company that derives more than 10% of its revenue from the mining of thermal coal or in the securities of any company that derives more than 10% of its revenue from operations in oil sands.
-Lastly, the Manager will not invest in the securities of any company that principles of the United Nations Global Compact.
+Lastly, the Manager will not invest in the securities of any company that has been found to have committed a severe and verified violation of certain principles of the United Nations Global Compact.